 By the age of 7, the first adult molars erupt, establishing the back bite.
 During this time, an orthodontist can evaluate front-to-back and side-to-side tooth relationships.
 For example, the presence of erupting incisors can indicate possible overbite, open bite, crowding or gummy smiles.
 Timely screening increases the chances for an incredible smile.

 Some of the most direct results of interceptive treatment are:

-Braces for children are not merely for improving the aesthetics of the smile; orthodontic treatment improves bad bites (malocclusions).
-Malocclusions occur as a result of tooth or jaw misalignment.
-Malocclusions affect the way you smile, chew, clean your teeth or feel about your smile.
+Braces for children are not merely for improving the aesthetics of the smile.
+Children’s braces improve bad bites (malocclusions) that occur as a result of tooth or jaw misalignment.
+Malocclusions affect the way you smile, chew, clean your teeth, or feel about your smile.

 According to studies by the American Association of Orthodontists, untreated malocclusions can result in a variety of problems.
 Crowded teeth are more difficult to properly brush and floss, which may contribute to tooth decay and/or gum disease.
 Protruding teeth are more susceptible to accidental chipping.
 Crossbites can result in unfavorable growth and uneven tooth wear.
-Openbites can result in tongue-thrusting habits and speech impediments.
-Ultimately, braces for children does more than make a pretty smile—it creates a healthier lifestyle.
+Open bites can result in tongue-thrusting habits and speech impediments.
+Ultimately, children’s braces do more than make a pretty smile.
+They also create a healthier lifestyle.

 Today, orthodontic treatment is simple, convenient and affordable for patients of all ages.
 Here are the three main reasons why people seek an orthodontist: